Real Prayers - Short Film

 Producer / Actress

-In 2015 Ann was honored to be cast as Belle in “Belle” - The Belle Gunness story, directed by Stephen Ruminski with Ryan Mieczyslaw Juszkiewicz as Director of Photography.
-That same year she acted in and produced the romantic comedy Less Than 30, written by and starring Angela Morris.
-While writing the short stories for “Real Prayers…", the basis of this project, Ann already knew she wanted Angela, Ryan and Stephen on her team.
+In 2015 Ann was honored to be cast as Belle in Belle: The Belle Gunness story, directed by Stephen Ruminski with Ryan Mieczyslaw Juszkiewicz as Director of Photography.
+That same year she acted in and produced the romantic comedy Less Than 30, (available on Amazon Prime), written by and starring Angela Morris.
+Ann first worked with Sarah Sharp on the indie Asylum of Fear, (originally titled When the Lights Go Out), and again on the Jim Breuer Pilot A Rock and a Hard Place.
+She is thrilled to be partnered with this incredible team!

 In addition to film and television, Ann has numerous commercial, voice over, and theatre credits.
-Ann studied at Bradley University, AADA, and Actors Center of Chicago, and she coaches young actors for auditions and on-camera projects.
-Ann is also the author/composer of a children’s musical based on the Little House books by Laura Ingalls Wilder that is under review for publication.
+Ann studied at Bradley University, AADA, and Actors Center of Chicago.

 Ryan has been working in the film industry since 1995.
 He received his bachelor's degree in Film studies from Columbia College and his Masters in Digital Cinema from DePaul University.
 His career began with a role as 1st Assistant Director on the feature film, "A Piece of Eden."
 Subsequently, he moved to Dallas where he was 1st AD, line producer and 2nd unit director on independent films and also worked as a photographer/writer for the "Dallas Music Guide".
 He returned to Indiana and has been working as a Director, Producer and Director of Photography on many commercials, documentaries, music videos and industrials.
 He has also worked as an Adjunct Professor, teaching Film & Video Production, lighting, cinematography and Film History.